LoopKit/loopdocs/docs/gh-actions/gh-errors.md

 Copy the words on the line below and paste it into the search function for your text editor.

-`error: Provisioning profile "match AppStore com`
+`error: Provisioning profile "match AppStore`

 If that phrase is found one, or more times, it means you missed a step when configuring the Loop identifier or missed associating your Loop App Group with one or more identifiers.